WAYS OF WORKING

 I can offer a safe and confidential space where we can work together, from either:

-- my counselling room within my home, Ebbsfleet DA10 (private off road parking is available) - currently online only
+- My counselling room within my home, Ebbsfleet DA10 (private off road parking is available)

 Short term, time-limited and open-ended counselling is available.